JakubKoralewski/google-calendar-box-select/README.md

 ## Build

-Set NODE_ENV variable to 'production' to minify, uglify JS, not create source maps.
+Set NODE_ENV variable to 'production' to minify, uglify JS and delete source maps.
 Use 'development' apart from that to get blazing fast hot reload.

 ```bash
 $ npm run build
 ```

-Deploys to _dist/_ folder.
+Deploys to `build/` folder.

 ## Contributions